zowe/docs-site/docs/extend/extend-apiml/custom-metadata.md

 * **customMetadata.apiml.corsEnabled**

-    When this parameter is set to `true`, CORS handling by Gateway is enabled on the service level for all the service routes.
+    When this parameter is set to `true`, CORS handling by the Gateway is enabled on the service level for all service routes.
-    For more information, see this article about [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+    For more information, see [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

     **Note:** If you use the Spring enabler, use the following parameter name: